ZackMagnotti/ssbmachine-learning/README.md

 ![Mango vs Zain](images/ssbm-gameplay.gif)

+The replays are on average 5 minutes long and provide exactly two controller signals - one for each player.
+Both contoller signals are then chopped up into 30 second segments and labelled with the character being played and the person playing them (if available).
+These *30 second "clips"* were then randomly split between a training set (90%) and a testing set (10%).

 ### Datasets

 For ***Part 1: Character Classification*** the [Melee Public SLP Dataset](https://drive.google.com/file/d/1ab6ovA46tfiPZ2Y3a_yS1J3k3656yQ8f/view?usp=sharing) was used.
 This dataset is nearly 200G, includes just under ***100,000 full game replay files***, and is somewhat cleaned to ensure each game is an example of competitive tournament play.